DonovanZhu/SoftRobot_Flexipod/README.md

 # SoftRobot_Flexipod
 SoftRobot research in Creative Machines Lab
 ## msgpack-c-cpp library install on Raspberry pi
+### For Linux OS,a simple way to install msgpack is using the following command:

+    sudo apt-get install libmsgpack*

+### To install through git:
 When you use msgpack on C++, you can just add msgpack-c/include to your include path:

     g++ -I msgpack-c/include your_source_file.cpp